brunoreis/one-stack/README.md

 * Click save

 That's it.
 You should now see the "onestack" database in the left, under Servers/yourServer/Databases.
 If you don't see it, you can create it manually.

+### Database setup

+Now we need to run the migrations to build our tables, and the seeds to add test data to our database.
+To do this, run:

+`cd dev`

+`npm run db:setup`

+* if you get a connection error, review the .env section above.
+* You can check the database using pgAdmin.
+Check the previous session.

 ## Heroku Deploy
 We will deploy our client and server separately, each into its own heroku app, and set environment variables to make them visible to each other.